-Voted Appropriation Description: This sub-vote provides for the stewardship and management of heritage and natural resource operations, including: compliance and enforcement of legislation relating to resource use; provincial resource information and mapping; legal registry of all natural resource tenures; fire prevention and control; resort development; recreation sites and trails; archaeological permitting and site registry; and heritage property management and conservation.
+Voted Appropriation Description: This sub-vote provides for the stewardship and management of heritage and natural resource operations, including: compliance and enforcement of provincial and First Nations laws relating to resource use; provincial resource information and mapping; legal registry of all natural resource tenures; fire prevention and control; resort development; recreation sites and trails; archaeological permitting and site registry; and heritage property management and conservation.
 Costs may be recovered from ministries, other entities within government, other levels of government, agencies, organizations, and individuals for services described within this sub-vote.